 Instead of a couple of hardcore reps handling all elements of the sales process, you begin to add elements and team members that enhance your ability to sell.
 That said, it also increases the likelihood of confusion if you’re not careful.

-Marketing Qualified Lead (MQL): a lead judged more likely to become a customer compared to other leads based on lead intelligence, often informed by closed-loop analytics.
+The fine folks over at HubSpot define a marketing qualified lead (MQL) as a lead judged more likely to become a customer compared to other leads based on lead intelligence, often informed by closed-loop analytics.

-Measuring leads through lead scoring or even during the prospecting process will help you determine those that are likely to move down funnel.
+Measuring leads through lead scoring or even during the prospecting process will help you determine those that are likely to move down the funnel.
 Unfortunately, it’s different for everyone and takes some effort (which we’ll discuss further down).